StudioPetrikas/Send2Blend_Fusion360/README.md

 Full installation proccess can also be found in [this Youtube Video](https://www.youtube.com/watch?v=4qiI8WLwvvU).

-*Highly Recommended: After the installation, navigate to "Tools" panel, click on Add-Ins drop down, and assingn a new keyboard shortcut for "Send To Blender".
-I personaly prefer CMD+B*
+*Highly Recommended: After the installation, navigate to "Tools" panel, click on Add-Ins drop down, and assign a new keyboard shortcut for "Send To Blender".